rory81/growing_funds/README.md

 - [Herokus](www.heroku.com): used as deployment platform
 - [Trello](https://trello.com/): to register the user stories and issues, so to pick up a set of issues in a certain week
 - [dbdiagram.io](dbdiagram.io): to make the data schema picture
+- [Cloudinary](https://cloudinary.com/): for the storage of uploaded media images, which is an alternative to AWS if you do not have an amazon account and/or a creditcard.